psu-sleic/policies/sops/sleic-3T-sops-revised.md

 #### Policies

 1. SLEIC maintains a safe and orderly operational environment.
+2. Only qualified persons may operate the 3T MR scanner.
-2. The scanner is maintained regularly by trained personnel from the manufacturer, Siemens.
+3. The scanner is maintained regularly by trained personnel from the manufacturer, Siemens.
 Any system problems are reported promptly to the Siemens.
-3. Sequences and coils not yet approved by the Food and Drug Administration (FDA) should only be used under the following conditions:
+4. Sequences and coils not yet approved by the Food and Drug Administration (FDA) should only be used under the following conditions:
 	- Overriding or disabling the Siemens Specific Absorption Rate (SAR) and rate of magnetic field change (dB/dt) monitoring software is prohibited.
-4. Access to the control room (Zone III) and magnet room (Zone IV) are strictly controlled.
+5. Access to the control room (Zone III) and magnet room (Zone IV) are strictly controlled.
-5. At least two safety-trained personnel must be on hand and in the control room (Zone III) or magnet room (Zone IV) when the magnet is in operation.
+6. At least two safety-trained personnel must be on hand and in the control room (Zone III) or magnet room (Zone IV) when the magnet is in operation.
 This will usually be the MR Technologist and a member of the research team.
-6. With the exception of SLEIC staff, all personnel present must be included on the project's IRB protocol.
+7. With the exception of SLEIC staff, all personnel present must be included on the project's IRB protocol.
 It is responsibility of the project PI to ensure that all personnel present are included on the approved IRB protocol.
-7. The MR Technologist will take the lead on any emergency response procedures, with the help of the second person present.
+8. The MR Technologist will take the lead on any emergency response procedures, with the help of the second person present.

 #### Procedures